usefulsensors/person_sensor_circuit_python/README.md

 # Person Sensor in CircuitPython
-How to access the Useful Sensor's Person Sensor from CircuitPython
+How to access Useful Sensor's Person Sensor from CircuitPython.

 ## Introduction